AISaturdaysLagos/cohort_structure/cohort10/README.md

 ## 🤝 Partners

-This cohort is proudly supported by **Google DeepMind** and Implemented by TRI AI.
+This cohort is proudly supported by **Google DeepMind** and implemented by TRI AI.

 ---